 We will apply for your visa and you can collect it from us on tour.
 The visa fee is $100 extra.

-- Meet at Abu Dhabi airport before our 10am flight to Socotra.
+- Meet in Abu Dhabi airport for our early morning flight to Socotra.

 - Arrival in Habido, Socotra.
 We’ll be greeted by our local Socotri guide who will accompany us for the trip.

-- Early morning drive to Qalansiya, the second largest town on the island.
+- Drive to Qalansiya, the second largest town on the island.